 From step 1, take the leaves of your monstera deliciosa (swiss cheese) plant and wash it under clean running water.
 If there are any leaves attached to this stem, remove the lower leaves from the cutting.

-Step 3: Place cutting into a vessel with water
+Step 3: Place the monstera deliciosa (swiss cheese) cutting into a vase with water

-Pour fresh water into a vase or vessel (or you can use a moss pole) and place in the cutting so that it sits upright.
-You could lean the leaf on a small post or stick to keep it upright and centred.
+Pour fresh water into a vase or vessel (or you can use a moss pole) and place the monstera deliciosa (swiss cheese) cutting in it so that it sits upright.
+If you are unable to make it stay upright, try leaning the leaf on a small post or stick to keep it upright and centred.

-Step 4: Keep cutting near filtered natural light
+Step 4: Keep your new monstera deliciosa (swiss cheese) cutting near filtered natural light

 Step 5: Allow 2 months for monstera propagation

-Leave the split-leaf philodendron to propagate for at least a couple of months in the vase before you finally plant it in its very own pot.
-Buy some good-quality soil from your local nursery and plant the newly rooted monstera leaf into the soil.
-You should see your monstera deliciosa blossom into a big and viney full-grown monstera within a year or two.
+Leave your split-leaf philodendron swiss cheese to propagate for at least a couple of months in the vase before you finally plant it in its very own pot.
+Buy some good-quality soil from your local nursery and plant the newly rooted monstera leaf into the soil, you will be able to get some good soil from any of Klang Valley’s top plant nurseries.
+With much tender loving care, you will see your monstera deliciosa blossom into a big and viney full-grown monstera within a year or two.